This is part two of two of a series on how to restore a Bench Plane

 The brass nuts that holds the knob and tote on will go straight to the buffing wheel

-To get the red background, I will mask the outside ouline, paint it, let it dray and sand it with a sanding block.
+To get the red background, I will mask the outside outline, paint it, let it dray and sand it with a sanding block.
 220 grit, 320 grit, and 500 grit works for me.

 Next flatten the sole.
-I don’t have a piece of granite yet, so I’m still doing it on the table saw top.
-If it proves to be real bad, I’ll start it on the belt sander, like I do the sides, but I always finish it on the flatter surface of the table saw.
+I’m still doing it here on the table saw top.
+If it proves to be real bad, I’ll start it on the belt sander (I have an old Craftsman with an unusually flat cast iron table), but I always finish it on the flatter surface of the table saw.
 Turn the plane front and push in all directions to keep it flat and even.

 I wire wheel all the remaining screws and washers.
 I typically add a little axle grease before putting the screws back in.